Warren-Morelli/-Movie-Analysis-for-Microsoft/#1 README FIRST.md

 In this project, I analysed a wide range of film databases from various sources (Bom, IMDb, etc), to come up with an understanding of what factors make a film successful and I have translated that into an actionable plan to help the decision-makers at Microsoft decide what type of film to create.

-After analysing the data, I came to the conclusion that the 3 main factors that determine whether a movie is successful are genre, release month and film runtime.
+After analysing the data, I have come to the conclusion that the main factors that determine whether a movie is successful are genre, release month, film runtime and production budget.
 Here are a couple of main points from my findings below:

-Adventure is the genre that produces the most revenue, followed by action and sci-fi.
+Musical and fantasy are the genres that produce the highest profit, followed by action, adventure and animation.
-Movies released in June-July and November-December are more successful, most likely due to the school holidays.
+Films released in May-July and November are more successful, this is related to the most popular holidays in the US.
-And movies with a runtime of 90 - 150 minutes have the greatest success.
+Films with a runtime of 100 - 140 minutes are the most profitable.
+And there is a strong correlation between films with higher production budgets and films that produce higher revenue.

 ## Business Problem

 Microsoft wants to get the most out of their investment in the movie industry.
-In order for them to achieve this, I have been tasked with determining the three most recommendations on what type of films they should create.
-The following Questions were addressed:
+In order for them to achieve this, I have been tasked with determining what type of films they should create.
+The following questions were addressed:

 1- What are the most crucial factors that determine whether a movie is most profitable?

-2- Is there enough data to be able to anaylise these factors
+2- Is there enough data to be able to analyse these factors?

 3- What are the most successful genres?